ZygisT/Algorithms/README.md

 * Exercises

-`Compilation of various snippets of code to solve some data structures and algorithms.
-Some solutions provided are not uniquely written by me.`
+`Compilation of various snippets of code to solve some data structures, algorithms and general js exercises.
+Some solutions provided are not solved by me.`